 We will provide guidance on how to document a complainant’s statement, conduct witness interviews, how to gather evidence, how to prepare witness statements, and how to write a final report.
 We also proofread investigative documents and provide feedback to ensure the documentation is clear and unbiased.
 Furthermore upon conclusion of an investigation, we provide appropriate coaching and guidance regarding disciplinary measures to ensure the organization applies an adequate remedy, to show that it has exercised reasonable care to ensure that the harassment (or other illegal activity) is not repeated.
 This is particularly important when there has been substantiation of misconduct.

-A retainer is generally not needed for HR On-Call or our consulting services; however, for some of the more complex investigations, a retainer of at least $1000 will be needed to begin the engagement.
+A retainer is generally not needed for HR On-Call or our consulting services; however, for some of the more complex investigations, a retainer of $2,500 will be needed to begin the engagement.
 For intermittent consulting, on an as-needed basis to simply consult on employee relations’ issues and to seek our guidance and expertise on how to handle issues as they arise, the HR On-Call service is a perfect fit.
 A retainer is not required, and at the end at the end of each month, an invoice is sent for whatever consulting time was provided in the preceding month.

 Step 4: Investigations: Identifying if External Investigators will be Needed